 The finished article (below)

-Our latest project a RHD Porsche 356A from 1958 seen below in South Africa (the year is 1974)
+Another exciting project ( THE REIVERS EDITION ) a RHD Porsche 356A from 1958 seen below in South Africa (the year is 1974)

 Jump 42 years. (the years 2016) The car is found in Amsterdam, any excuse to visit Amsterdam, right?